Self-Guided Driving Tour of Historic Holderness

 21. Turn left on Rte 113.
-Davison Brook, where the state boat launch and parking now stand, was a seasonal site for Abenaki camps for many years.
-Hunting and fishing were the undoubted attraction.
-There was a similar site along Ames Brook in Ashland.
+Davison Brook, where the state boat launch and parking now stand, was a seasonal site for the Abenaki and their ancestors for thousands of years.
+According to Professor Robert Goodby, artifacts found there in 2001 date from as long as 4200 years ago.
+Fishing and hunting were the undoubted attraction.
+There was a similar encampment site along Ames Brook in Ashland.

 22. On the Science Center’s Mt Fayal trail is the cellar hole that is all that remains of the James and Sophrania Piper Farm in use from 1847 to 1886.
 Their hill farm had 50 acres cleared with horses, cows, sheep and oxen.
 They raised wheat, corn, peas, beans, potatoes and apples as well as hay.

 23. Further out Rte 113 are several farms—Willoughby, Burleigh which once had a large dairy operation and True Farm.
 Rattlesnake is now a popular hike through the woods for a spectacular lake view but once was cleared and farmed.
 It is just past the Pinehurst Rd turnoff for Rockywold-Deephaven Camps, a family camp open since 1897.
 A large farm supplied the camp in former times.

 24-25.
 After driving back down Rte 113, make a left at the intersection with Rte 3.